QuickImageComment/QuickImageComment/README.md

 Folder | Content
 :--- | :---
-QuickImageComment | C# project for the program exiv2Cdecl | C++ project for library exiv2 (copied from https://github.com/Exiv2/exiv2) with some minor adjustments) UserManual | User manual as Word document and PDF, subfolder with images used Translation | Base files for translation of GUI and tags
+docs | Documenation for programmers exiv2Cdecl | C++ project for library exiv2 (copied from https://github.com/Exiv2/exiv2) with some minor adjustments QuickImageComment | C# project for the program Translation | Base files for translation of GUI and tags UserManual | User manual as Word document and PDF, subfolder with images used

 # Build the program